 Call If You Have Concerns

 If there are any questions or concerns directly related to the surgery during the recovery period, please call this office during business hours at 941-747-8808 option 1.
-If there is an emergency after hours, contact the Veterinary Emergency Center at 941-896-9420.
-The Veterinary Emergency Center is located at 3915 Cortez Rd.
-W., Bradenton.
+If there is an emergency after hours, contact Suncoast Veterinary Emergency at 855-843-0858.
+The Veterinary Emergency Center is located at 4937 S. Tamiami Tr.
+Sarasota, FL 34231.

 The Humane Society of Manatee County will treat at our clinic, at minimal cost, any post-op complications resulting directly from the surgery, if the above post-op instructions are followed in full.
 Please call for an appointment as soon as you see cause for concern.
 We cannot be held responsible for complications resulting from failure to follow post-op instructions, or for contagious diseases for which the animal was not previously properly vaccinated.